Tiger-gu/Sinan_Gu_test/Question_C/README.md

        a different port.

     2. First, run the ZooKeeper Server.
-    (For Linux: go to the bin folder and run ./zkServer.sh For Windows: go to the bin folder and run zkServer.cmd in command prompt)
+    (Go to https://zookeeper.apache.org/.
+Download it and unpack it.
+Change .cfg file in the conf folder to zoo.config. set a folder called logs in the root directory.
+In the zoo.config, set the dataDir to the logs folder location ) (For Linux: go to the bin folder and run ./zkServer.sh For Windows: go to the bin folder and run zkServer.cmd in command prompt)